What is – and what could be – taught in schools about sex and relationships. By Anne-Marie Corvin

 All schools must have a written policy on sex education, which they must make available to parents for free.

-Why is there pressure for current sex education policy to be revised in schools?
+Why has there been pressure for current sex education policy in England to be revised in schools?

 The consensus is that the PSE syllabus hasn’t kept up with the challenges that children and young people now face following the advent of smart phones and social media, and the fact that younger children can access sexual imagery on the internet.